 Emergent literacy is the development of literacy skills at an early age, even before a child starts formal schooling.
 It encompasses listening, speaking, reading, and writing.
 As a key component of early childhood education, emergent literacy involves children learning and developing literacy skills by listening and interacting with the world around them.
 It also focuses on how young children approach and respond to reading and writing activities.

 Because emergent literacy begins at birth, children will learn new skills and reach developmental milestones at different times.
-Things like telling a child nursery rhymes from birth, reading to them, playing music for them, and singing to them can positively impact their ability to read and write.
+Things like telling a child nursery rhymes from birth, reading to them, playing music for them, and singing to them can positively impact their ability to read and write later on.
 As a result, children who consistently interact with these activities are more likely to develop larger vocabularies, be better readers, and perform better in school.
 As their teacher, you can also provide children with intentional learning experiences that make them better readers.

 The importance of emergent literacy